sky0926a/framework/README.md

 This code creates an instance of `CinnoxVisitorWidget` and adds it as a subview to your view controller's view.
 Adjust the `frame` parameter according to your desired widget position and size.

 That's it!
-You have now successfully integrated the `CinnoxVisitorCore` framework into your iOS application.
+You have now successfully integrated the `CinnoxVisitorCoreSDK` framework into your iOS application.
 You can customize and extend its functionality as needed.